-We are very proud to present, for the fifth consecutive year, The Downtown Messiah, which The Village Voice calls "one of the city's best-kept holiday traditions."
-Directed by Richard Barone (The Bongos), with arrangements by Peter Kiesewalter (The Angstones), and choral direction by Margaret Dorn (The Accidentals), The Downtown Messiah occupies a unique musical landscape, featuring folk, jazz, rock, gospel, blues, bluegrass and a capella.
-This year we are rejoined by many of the artists from past years, including The Accidentals, Richard Barone, Margaret Dorn, David Johansen, Peter Kiesewalter, Tobi Kiesewalter, Ann Marie Milazzo, Terre Roche, Jane Siberry, and Meg Griffin reading the recitative.
-We are also pleased to announce exciting additions to the cast, including Everett Bradley, Randy Brecker, Marshall Crenshaw, Mulebone U.K., Martha Redbone, Larry Salzman, Syd Straw (on Saturday night only) and Dar Williams (on Friday only).
+We are very proud to present, for the sixth consecutive year, The Downtown Messiah, which The Village Voice calls "one of the city's best-kept holiday traditions."
+Directed by Richard Barone (The Bongos), with arrangements by Peter Kiesewalter (The Angstones), and choral direction by Margaret Dorn (The Accidentals), The Downtown Messiah occupies a unique musical landscape, featuring folk, jazz, rock, gospel, blues, and a capella.
+This year the cast features many of the artists from past years including: The Accidentals, Richard Barone, Margaret Dorn, The Kennedys, David Johansen, Peter Kiesewalter, Tobi Kiesewalter, Ann Marie Milazzo, Terre Roche, Mulebone UK, Randy Brecker, Everett Bradley and Meg Griffin reading the recitative.
+We are also pleased to announce two artists joining us for the first time, Hubert Sumlin and Soozie Tyrell.

-As unusual as it gets, The Downtown Messiah remains true in spirit to the original, honoring its longevity and timelessness.
+The Downtown Messiah remains true in spirit to Handel's original work, honoring its longevity and timelessness.
 For those of you unfamiliar with the history of Handel's great work, we offer the following short lesson.

 Some Notes on Handel and the Messiah